sodadata/docs/soda-cl/distribution.md

 * `your_dataset_name` - the name of your dataset
 * `column_name` - the column against which to compare the DRO
 * `> 0.05` - the threshold for the distribution check that you specify as acceptable
+4. Replace the value of `your_method_of_choice` with the type of test you want to use in the distribution check.
+    * `ks` for the Kolmogorov-Smirnov test
+    * `chi_square` for the Chi-square test
+    * `psi` for the Population Stability Index metric
-*  `your_method_of_choice` - the type of test you want to use in the distribution check.
-You can choose one of the following options: `ks`, `chi_square`, `psi`, `swd`, `semd`, corresponding to the Kolmogorov-Smirnov test, Chi-square test, Population Stability Index, Standardized Wasserstein Distance (SWD), and the Standardized Earth Mover's Distance (SEMD).
-Please note that the SWD and the SEMD are the same metric.
-If no `method` is specified the distribution check defaults to `ks` or `chi_square`, for continuous and categorical data respectively.
+    * `swd` for the Standardized Wasserstein Distance (SWD) metric
+    * `semd` for the Standardized Earth Mover's Distance (SEMD) metric (the SWD and the SEMD are the same metric) <br /> If you do not specify a `method`, the distribution check defaults to `ks` for continuous data or `chi_square` for categorical data respectively.
-4. Run a soda scan of your data source to execute the distribution check(s) you defined.
+5. Run a soda scan of your data source to execute the distribution check(s) you defined.
 Refer to <a href ="https://docs.soda.io/soda-core/first-scan.html#run-a-scan" target="_blank">Soda Core documentation</a> for more details.
 ```bash
 soda scan -d your_datasource_name checks.yml -c /path/to/your_configuration_file.yaml your_check_file.yaml
 ```